StormWindStudios/LinuxNotes/README.md

 Note: *you'll also want to configure `/etc/warnquoata.conf` to inform users if they exceeed their soft quotas.*

-Groups quotas work in a similar way, the main difference is substituting a `u` with a `g` in the relavent commands.
+Groups quotas work in a similar way, the main difference is substituting a `u` with a `g` in the relevant commands.
 Let's implement a draconian inode limit and then exceed it.

 We'll then use a `for` loop to create files until the inode limit is reached.